Hmong writing: Nanman script

 From Chinese legends, the Nanman are largely considered to be the ancestors of the Hmong, also known as one of the "Four Barbarians" against the Huaxia, the ancestors of the Han.
 The Nanman lived originally in central-east China, but after battle losses and the expulsion of Chi You, who is allegedly considered a Godlike figure by the Hmong, the Nanman fled to the south.
 Different stories exist as to how their script and already encoded information disappeared: that the books were lost in a flood, that the Hmong had to eat the books as food due to the Chinese invasion, that they were eaten by other animals in their escapade from the Chinese, or that they had no way to cross the river without disposing of the books.
 All the stories have in common a loss of the books, water, and an invading Chinese tribe.
 This script has not been found.

 Paj Ntaub (Flower Cloth)

 In response to the Chinese invasion, the Hmong claim that they preserved their ancient writing system in the "flower cloth" of the women.
-This seems to be a common story in response to the deluge and loss of books in the aftermath of the alleged loss of the Nanman to the Huaxia.
+This seems to be a common story in response to the deluge and loss of books in the aftermath of the loss of the Nanman to the Huaxia.
 A modern script on the Internet known as the "Ancient Hmong Written System" claims to be a decipherment of this script, but no connection has been asserted from a neutral, reliable source.
 These symbols show the models of nature and architecture of the land where the Hmong people used to live.
 All of the designs in the Pau Ntaub have symbolism and meanings such as hearts, houses, and animals.